 Patron saints are intercessors and advocate in heaven for a nation, place, craft, activity, class or person.
 For a place of higher education and lifelong learning, no saint is more befitting than Saint Ambrose, the patron saint of learning.
 Elected as Bishop of Milan, Italy, in 373 A.D., he is often represented with a book and scroll in hand that are symbolic of his desire for truth and justice.

 The St. Ambrose campus was established in a grove of oak trees, of which many still grow all over campus.
-When members of the alumni association wanted a hymn of praise to St. Ambrose College, the music department chose the melody "Finlandia," by the Finnish composer Jean Sibelius.
+When members of the Alumni Association wanted a hymn of praise to St. Ambrose College, the music department chose the melody "Finlandia," by Finnish composer Jean Sibelius.
 They held a campus contest to write lyrics, and in May 1937 William Kerrigan, a senior from Davenport, was declared the winner.
 Learn more about the alma mater.

-When freshmen arrive on campus the first day of classes, they are "clapped in" to the opening convocation by faculty and staff, who gather to wish the new students well on their journey at Ambrose.
+When freshmen arrive on campus the first day of classes, they are "clapped in" to the opening convocation by faculty and staff who gather to wish the new students well on their journey at Ambrose.
 Coming full circle, on graduation day faculty and staff line up again to clap out the graduating class.
-Watch a video of the Clapping In

 This event began as a celebration of the end of the academic year before going underground for several years as the celebration became larger and zanier.
 In recent years, Last Blast has been revitalized as a university-sponsored event that now includes live bands, carnival games, SOMDay and a cookout.

 Named in honor of Leo Kilfoy, St. Ambrose football and basketball star, longtime coach and athletics director, and former faculty member and director of intramural sports, this highly coveted award is bestowed every year on the male and female student who has achieved excellence in intramural activities on campus.
-Ambrose is known for a strong intramural program that includes such novel Wacky Wednesday events as word searches and chicken tosses, along with more traditional competitions, such as flag football and volleyball.
+Ambrose is known for a strong intramural program that includes such novel events, along with more traditional competitions, such as flag football and volleyball.